facebookarchive/mysql-5.1/support-files/MacOSX/ReadMe.txt

-2.7.
+2.5.
 Installing MySQL on Mac OS X

    MySQL for Mac OS X is available in a number of different forms:

      * Native Package Installer format, which uses the native Mac OS X installer to walk you through the installation of MySQL.
-For more information, see Section 2.7.1, "Installing MySQL Using the Installation Package."
-You can use the package installer with Mac OS X 10.3 and later, and available for both PowerPC and Intel architectures, and both 32-bit and 64-bit architectures.
+For more information, see Section 2.5.2, "Installing MySQL on Mac OS X Using Native Packages."
+You can use the package installer with Mac OS X 10.3 and later, and the package is available for both PowerPC and Intel architectures, and 32-bit and 64-bit architectures.
 There is no Universal Binary available using the package installation method.
 The user you use to perform the installation must have administrator privileges.